durban/choam/README.md

   implementations [in OCaml](https://github.com/ocaml-multicore/reagents) and [in Racket](https://github.com/aturon/Caper).)
   The main diferences from the paper are:
   - Only lock-free features (and a few low-level ones) are implemented.
-  - `Rxn` has a referentially transparent ("purely functional" / "programs as values") API.
+  - `Rxn` has a referentially transparent ("purely functional" / "programs as values") monadic API.
+    (A limited imperative API is also available in the `dev.tauri.choam.unsafe` package.)
   - The interpreter (that executes `Rxn`s) is stack-safe.
   - We also support composing `Rxn`s which modify the same `Ref` (thus, an `Rxn` is closer to an STM transaction than a *reagent*;